Coronavirus, the Economy and a Recovery: The Way Through, Part 2

-Whether you are in favor of fiscal stimulus or not, its multiplier effect is well-established, though estimates vary widely: from the Public Works Administration following the Great Depression of the 1930’s to tax rebates used in response to the Great Recession in 2007-09.
+Whether you are in favor of fiscal stimulus or not, its multiplier effect is well-established, though estimates vary widely: from the Public Works Administration following the Great Depression of the 1930’s to tax rebates used in response to the Financial Crisis in 2007-09.
 These efforts were geared towards those who were most likely to spend that money, multiplying the effect of the stimulus by helping not only the individual, but the businesses where they spent the money, thus propping up the economy and other workers in it.

-Using greater fiscal stimulus to assist in the recovery from the Great Recession was a missed opportunity.
+Using greater fiscal stimulus to assist in the recovery from the Financial Crisis was a missed opportunity.
 We could have put money in people’s pockets by keeping them employed, especially those in the trades, to build and repair roads and bridges, for example.
 When the private sector was struggling, government spending would have lifted a hard-hit sector of the economy, while reaping the benefits of investing in our infrastructure.